A collection of resources to help with your community fibre partnership.

 As part of this scheme, £350 per eligible premise, whether business or residential, can be claimed toward implementing a new fibre infrastructure for a community.
 So, for example, if 12 properties in a community have broadband speeds of <2Mbps and each claims for a voucher that gets approved, this gives the community £4,200 in vouchers to offset against their cost of a gap-funded Community Fibre Partnership solution.

-You can check your current broadband speed here.
-We urge communities to apply for these vouchers asap because although applications to the Better Broadband Subsidy Scheme can be made until the end of 2017, the government won't release monies until the new fibre infrastructure's up and running so this allows sufficient time for delivery.
+We urged communities to apply for these vouchers by the start of 2017 because although applications to the Better Broadband Subsidy Scheme can be made until the end of 2017, the government won't release monies until the new fibre infrastructure's up and running so this allows sufficient time for delivery.

 Once the new community fibre infrastructure is nearing completion, the community lead will need to email the aggregated list of approved premises to BDUK at firstname.lastname@example.org to obtain unique codes.
 These codes can then be redeemed against the Community Fibre Partnership with BT.
 The codes don’t have a fixed value and can’t be redeemed in any other way than through the scheme, but when used toward a fibre broadband infrastructure via our Community Fibre Partnerships programme, it will enable the community to use a £350 contribution per eligible premise to the total cost of the solution.

-When the community lead has all the codes for their pledged premises, they should send them to email@example.com using this template.
+When the community lead has all the codes for their pledged premises, they should send them to email@example.com .

 Typically your community will pay for your part of the solution cost in two parts – 50% on contract signature and 50% on completion of the delivery of the solution infrastructure.